 Click CHECK IN SAMPLE.

 The Sample window closes.
-The biospecimen is checked in and a blue check mark appears next to this biospecimen in the shipment cart.
-The biospecimen status in the shipment cart is also updated to reflect the status specified in the Sample window.
+The biospecimen is checked in.
+In the shipment cart, a blue check mark appears next to this biospecimen.
+The Specimen status in the shipment cart is updated to In Inventory and storage location reflects as specified in the Sample window.

 Note: